-Beginning with reading Ian McEwan's novel Atonement, students in this class will discuss themes which can be seen in 17th-20th century English novels.
+British Literature II begins with Ian McEwan's novel Atonement.
+Students in this class will discuss themes which can be seen in 17th-20th century English novels.
 We will discuss honor (personal and societal honor), power (how it is gained or lost, and what the price of power involves), social norms (what is considered acceptable and unacceptable in English society), religion (the place of religion in British society and within individuals), and nature (the relationship of human beings to the natural world), among other ideas.
-Texts may include: As You like It, Frankenstein, Hamlet, Pride and Prejudice, and The Importance of Being Earnest.
+Texts may include: The Picture of Dorian Gray, Frankenstein, Pride and Prejudice, and Tom Jones.